-Name of Center: Capital District Center for Independence Address: 845 Central Ave., Albany, NY 12206 Contract Number: C010969 Report Period: October 1, 2013 to September 30, 2014 Contact Person: Laurel Lei Kelley, Executive Director Board President Authorization: Harold Conley, Board President
+Name of Center: Capital District Center for Independence Address: 845 Central Ave., Albany, NY 12206

+Report Period: October 1, 2014 to September 30, 2015 Contact Person: Laurel Lei Kelley, Executive Director

+Board President Authorization: Harold Conley

 - 1. A local school district will make procedural changes to transition plans for students with disabilities to include developing information on Independent Living advocacy, and linkages to other community based agencies and organizations. - 2.
 At least one school district will incorporate a transition event where families and students can come to learn about community resources, employment, higher education and other services available for students with disabilities upon graduation. - 3.
 At least one college or university will incorporate an Independent Living Philosophy presentation, approved by Capital District Center for Independence, into its curriculum for professional preparation programs that work with persons with disabilities - 4.
-A local school district will ensure that an Independent Living History and philosophy awareness presentation either developed or indorsed by CDCI is instituted as part of an educational institution's academic curriculum. - 5.
-At least one school district will incorporate a Parent Informational Fair Night where families and students can come to learn about community resources, education and other services available for students with disabilities in pre-kindergarten-12th grades. - 6.
-A local school district will make procedural changes ensure that Independent Living philosophy and healthy living options are presented to students in self-contained settings. - B. Employment Advocacy - 1.
-There will be a measurable increase in the number of integrated employment preparation programs, such as internship programs, community work experience programs, and job readiness training programs for persons with disabilities. - 2.
-At least one new business in the Center's service area will participate in a mentoring program through the Center's participation in the US Department of Labor's Office of Disability Employment Policy in coordination with American Association of People with Disabilities Mentoring day.
+At least one college will incorporate a transition event where families and students can come to learn about community resources, employment, higher education and other services available for students with disabilities upon graduation. - 5.
+A local school district will ensure that an Independent Living History and philosophy awareness presentation either developed or indersed by CDCI is instituted as part of an educational institution's academic curriculum. - 6.
+At least one school district will incorporate a Parent Informational Fair Night where families and students can come to learn about community resources, education and other services available for students with disabilities in pre-kindergarten-12th grades. - 7.
+CDCI will establish a written arrangement whereby at least one NYS Correctional facility will offer on-site presentations on Independent Living Centers, ACCES-VR, and agency linkages as a regular part of the facilities residuum reduction program - 8.
+A local school district will make procedural changes ensure that Independent Living philosophy and healthy living options are presented to students in self-contained settings.

-- 3. Establish a formal agreement whereby more community agencies have presentations to consumers and/or case workers about work incentives. - 4.
+- 1. There will be a measurable increase in the number of integrated employment preparation programs, such as internship programs, community work experience programs, and job readiness training programs for persons with disabilities. - 2.
+At least one new business in the Center's service area will participate in a mentoring program through the Center's participation in the US Department of Labor's Office of Disability Employment Policy in coordination with American Association of People with Disabilities Mentoring day. - 3.
+Establish a formal agreement whereby more community agencies have presentations to consumers and/or case workers about work incentives. - 4.
 CDCI will establish a written arrangement with a local food pantry or soup kitchen to provide on-site outreach services including: information and referral, benefits advisement and information about employment support programs for the disabled participants who desire the Center's assistance.